-How To Create The Perfect Wedding Day Timeline
+How to Create the Perfect Wedding Day Timeline

 The following post will detail step-by-step how you can create the perfect wedding day timeline to ensure that your guests know when they’re supposed to show up, where they’re supposed to be, and what they should wear.
-Initially:

 1. Decide on the big events that need to happen during the day and the order in which they’ll happen.
 The most important thing to remember is that the ceremony comes first, followed by the reception.

-2. Work backward from the time of the ceremony to come up with a start time for hair and makeup.
+2. Work backwards from the time of the ceremony to come up with a start time for hair and makeup.
 This will ensure that you’re not rushed and have plenty of time to get ready.

-3. Once you have a start time for hair and makeup, work backward from there to come up with a timeline for the rest of the day.
+3. Once you have a start time for hair and makeup, work backwards from there to come up with a timeline for the rest of the day.
 This will include when you need to wake up, eat breakfast, get dressed, and so forth.

 4. Make sure to leave plenty of free time in between each event so that there are no stressful surprises on your wedding day.